cjohansen/powerpack/README.md

 Defaults to `:info`.
 May be set to `:debug`.

+### `:powerpack/on-ingested`

+A function that is called after Powerpack updates the database - e.g. once after initial bootup, and whenever you edit content files.
+Receives the Powerpack app as its only argument.

 ### `:powerpack/on-started`

 A function that is called after Powerpack boots up.
 Receives the Powerpack app